vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_MoveTables/vtctldclient_MoveTables_create.md

 ```
       --action_timeout duration   timeout for the total command (default 1h0m0s)
+      --format string             The format of the output; supported formats are: text,json. (default "text")
       --server string             server to use for connection (required)
+      --target-keyspace string    Target keyspace for this workflow.
+  -w, --workflow string           The workflow you want to perform the command on.
 ```

 ### SEE ALSO